Hashimoto's thyroiditis: Comorbidities

-Other environmental factors include selenium deficiency, infectious diseases such as hepatitis C, rubella, and possibly COVID-19, toxins, dietary factors, radiation exposure, and gut dysbiosis.
+Other environmental factors include selenium deficiency, other infectious diseases such as hepatitis C, rubella, and possibly COVID-19, toxins, dietary factors, radiation exposure, and gut dysbiosis, decreased temperature and sunlight, chemical pollutants, heavy metals.

 Mechanism

-The pathophysiology of autoimmune thyroiditis is not well understood.
+The pathophysiology of autoimmune thyroiditis is not well-understood.
 However, once the disease is established, its core processes have been observed:

 Hashimoto's thyroiditis is a T-lymphocyte-mediated attack on the thyroid gland.
 T helper 1 cells trigger macrophages and cytotoxic lymphocytes to destroy thyroid follicular cells, while T helper 2 cells stimulate the excessive production of B cells and plasma cells which generate antibodies against the thyroid antigens, leading to thyroiditis.
 The three major antibodies are: Thyroid peroxidase Antibodies (TPOAb), Thyroglobulin Antibodies (TgAb), and Thyroid stimulating hormone receptor Antibodies (TRAb), with TPOAb and TgAb being most commonly implicated in Hashimotos.
 Antibodies are hypothesized to develop as a result of thyroid damage, where T-lymphocytes become sensitized to residual thyroid peroxidase and thyroglobulin, rather than as the initial cause of thyroid damage.
 However, antibodies may exacerbate further thyroid destruction by binding the complement system and triggering apoptosis of thyroid cells.
 TPO antibody levels may correlate with the degree of lymphocyte infiltration of the thyroid.
 A meta-analysis of 26 studies found higher levels of inflammatory helper T cell 17 and lower levels of regulatory T cells in Hashimoto's patients.

 Gross morphological changes within the thyroid are seen in the general enlargement, which is far more locally nodular and irregular than more diffuse patterns (such as that of hyperthyroidism).
 While the capsule is intact and the gland itself is still distinct from surrounding tissue, microscopic examination can provide a more revealing indication of the level of damage.
 Hypothyroidism is caused by replacement of follicular cells with parenchymatous tissue.

 Partial regeneration of the thyroid tissue can occur, but this has not been observed to normalise hormonal levels.